Meet Our School Counselor

 *Parent permission is always requested before a child may participate in a group.

-The counselors will work with students through frequent classroom guidance lessons.
-Topics that will be covered include:
+Counselors work with students through classroom counselor lessons.
+Topics that could be covered include:

 - bullying awareness